rizvee/WooAdvancePay/readme.txt

 A: We've used the Tailwind CSS framework for styling.
 You can further customize the styles by editing the 'styles.css' file in the 'assets/css' folder of the plugin.

 == Changelog ==

 = 1.0 =
 * Initial release of WooAdvancePay.

+= 1.1 =
+* Enhanced functionality to work with all WooCommerce payment gateways.
+* Added conditional application based on the selected payment method and shipping location.

 == Screenshots ==
 1. WooAdvancePay settings page.